 Group Training Courses

 The Puppy Kindergarten class is for dogs that are 10 weeks to 5 months of age.
 Our Basic Obedience Class is for dogs/pups 6 months of age and up.
 Tiny toy breeds can go into the Puppy class at any age if their owner chooses.
-Our Advanced class is for dogs who have successfully completed our Basic class.

 Our group classes are fun for you and your dog.
 We purposely keep each class small (no more then 10-12 dogs/owners per class) so the instructor can give each person individual help as needed.
 The classes meet for 1 hour a week for five consecutive weeks.

 Anyone interested in our classes is welcome to come sit in on a class and observe before they sign up.
 If you would like to do this please give us a call.
 To find out more about how we train and teach please go to the page on our site titled “Training Philosophy”.